Integrative Physical Therapy

-- Collaboration in care with chiropractic and acupuncture therapies
+- Collaboration in care with other providers

 Our physical therapy is primarily done with hands-on manual techniques, including direct techniques for joints and soft tissues and also gentle light-touch techniques for the more delicate tissues like fascia, vessels, nerves, and organ systems.
 No machines or modalities are used in our treatment sessions.
 Hands-on treatment techniques include:

 - Myofascial release